-Here I’m sharing some of the easier ones, most of which are good for family hikes.
+I’m sharing some of the easier hikes in UAE and most are suitable for family hikes.
 For more difficult ones, have a look on Wikiloc.
-For guided treks in Fujairah, check our partner’s upcoming trails here
+I add new trails as I do them, so check back or give me a follow.

 Wadi Abadila, Fujairah

-The first part of the trail is an easy one for children to do and fun to see in the pools etc. so makes for a good family hike.
-It continues into a moderate dryer wadi trail which can go up to 12km.
-Its one way so you can turn back when you want.
+The first part of the trail is easy for children to do and fun to see in the pools, etc, so it’s nice for a family hike.
+Then, it continues into a moderate dryer wadi trail which can go up to 12km.
+It’s one way so you can turn back when you want.

-One-way moderate trail of around 2km to first point or 4km to the next.
-There are shelters with benches along the way.
-Great views.
-There is also a more difficult continuation.
+This is a moderate one-way trail of around 2km to the first point or 4km to the next.
+There are shelters with benches along the way and the views are great.
+You can also continue on a more difficult route.

 There are several trails which overlap.
-The Asbaq is suitable for families with the children but the side of the Teen trail nearest the road has paths near a steep edge so maybe not best for very young children unless you keep a good hold.
+The Asbaq is suitable for families with children but the side of the Teen trail nearest the road has paths near a steep edge.
+So this one may not be the best for very young children unless you keep a good hold of their hands.

-The Samar trail, the longest of the lower trails, includes parts of the other trails.
+The Samar trail, the longest of the lower trails, includes parts of the others.

 Seven Summits, Fujairah – easy family hike

-A nice easy and fun one to do with children with forts on each peak, around 2km.
+This is a nice easy and fun one to do with children with forts on each peak.
+It’s around 2km with a choice of winding path or steep steps at the higher end.
 Take me to the map